-Our commodity internet bandwidth (currently 2GBit) is purchased through Windstream, while our server bandwidth is purchased through the University of Massachusetts.
-Connectivity between colleges is provided by the 10-gigabit Five College fiber-optic network, linking all five campuses in a ring with a single run out of that ring to 1 Federal Street in Springfield.
-Should that connection fail, we also have connectivity north from the University of Massachusetts through Keene, NH and then to Portsmouth.
-Each campus has a redundant connection to this ring.
-At Hampshire, we have one connection in the basement of Cole, and one in ASH.
+Our commodity internet bandwidth (currently 2GBit) is purchased through Crown Castle/Lightower, while our server bandwidth is purchased through the University of Massachusetts via UMASSNET.
+Redundant connectivity to UMASSNET for each college is provided by the 10-gigabit Five College fiber-optic network.
+UMASSNET has many redundant connections to the internet.
+At Hampshire, we have one connection to UMASSNET in the basement of Cole, and one in ASH.

 Hampshire's network is a star topology, centered in the basement of Cole.
 Our core is a 6509-E with all DFC-enabled cards and Sup720's.
 In general, buildings are connected to the core with ten-gigabit fiber, and have a layer 3 OSPF networking device with an associated VLAN and subnet.
 This is to increase resiliency, keep traffic local as much as possible, and reduce the size of the broadcast domains on campus.
 For security and IP conservation reasons, all of these addresses are RFC1918's that get translated at the edge of our network into globally-valid addresses.
 All connections made concurrently by a single IP inside our network are mapped to the same IP outside.